 Below is are sample low resolution pictures of the plans.
 You will get a high resolution pdf file with your purchase.

-We have put together all the hardware, special tools, and jigs, you need to build this majestic post and beam barn!
-All the bolts, plates, brackets, and timber screws are there.
-Along with that we also include a beam saw, and special jigs for cutting every angle on your frame!
+We have put together all the hardware you need to build this majestic post and beam barn!
+All the plates, brackets, bolts, nuts and timber screws are there.

 Learn more details and how to get your DIY Hardware Kit...